 Last month, I had to chance to head to New York for the launch of Country Crock’s new cookbook – A Very Veggie World.
 They teamed up with Clare Crespo for a cute cookbook that helps make serving veggies to your family fun!
 As part of my trip I got to cook some of the recipes from the cookbook like this flag pizza.

 With it almost being Memorial Day, I thought it would be fun to share the flag pizza we made.
 It would also be fun to make once the 4th of July rolls around.
 This fun pizza is topped with spinach to make the corner of the flag.
-The stars are made with cheese cut with a star cookie cutter, but if you don’t have one you could just cut the mozzarella into small squares and get a similar effect.
+The stars are made with cheese cut with a star cookie cutter.
+However, if you don’t have one you could just cut the mozzarella into small squares and get a similar effect.
 Then the stripes are made with fresh sliced tomatoes and red pepper along with mozzarella.